All-time record monthly trade deficit with China: Alliance for American Manufacturing (AAM) Statement

 The latest monthly U.S. trade figures were released this morning by the U.S. Department of Commerce.
-The U.S. clocked its highest ever monthly goods trade deficit with China: $30.5 billion.
+The U.S. reached a record new monthly trade deficit with China of $30.1 billion, the first time that the monthly goods shortfall exceeded $30 billion.

-- In September, the overall U.S. international goods and services trade deficit rose to $41.8 billion, up from $38.7 billion in August, revised.
+- In July, the overall U.S. international goods and services deficit rose to $39.1 billion, up from $34.5 billion in June, revised.

-- The U.S. goods deficit with Japan declined to $5.5 billion in September, down from $6.4 billion in August.
+- The U.S. goods deficit with Japan rose to $6.8 billion in July, up from $5.5 billion in June.

 Said Alliance for American Manufacturing (AAM) President Scott Paul: